 Difference Between Loan vs Lease

-A loan can be defined as giving money by one party to another party on the agreement that money would be paid back by the latter to the former in accordance with the loan agreement.
-Interest, tenure and other terms would be defined in the loan agreement in advance.
+A loan can be defined as giving money by one party to another party on the agreement that money would be paid back by the latter to the former by the loan agreement.
+The loan agreement would define interest, tenure, and other terms in advance.

 Parties involved in the loan transaction are

-A borrower is supposed to pay back to the lender the principal amount along with interest over the tenure of the loan based on a loan agreement.
-There are different types of loans, based on the nature of the usage of funds it can be called from personal loans to business loans.
-Loans can also be categorized based on the collateral pledged by the borrower to the lender, it ranges from unsecured loans to term loans.
-In general, while taking loan the borrower has to collateralize some of his assets with the lender.
+The lender expects the borrower to repay the principal amount along with interest over the tenure of the loan, as specified in the loan agreement.
+There are different types of loans based on the nature of the usage of funds; they can be called personal loans to business loans.
+Loans can also be categorized based on the collateral pledged by the borrower to the lender; it ranges from unsecured loans to term loans.
+Generally, while taking a loan, the borrower has to collateralize some of his assets with the lender.

-In nutshell, irrespective of the nature or type of loan the borrower has to repay the lender principal along with interest over the term of the loan.
+In a nutshell, irrespective of the nature or type of loan, the borrower must repay the lender’s principal and interest over the loan term.

-A lease is an agreement between two parties, where one party (the owner of the asset also called lessor) allows the other party (called lessee) use his/her assets (assets can be anything ranges from real estate, machinery, equipment’s etc.) For an agreed period in return of periodic payments.
-Generally, these periodic payments are fixed and the quantum of periodic payment and the duration of the lease would be based on the lease agreement.
-In a lease, the collateral would be the equipment that is leased in most of the case.
+A lease is an agreement between two parties, where one party (the owner of the asset, also called lessor) allows the other party (called lessee) to use his/her assets (assets can be anything ranging from real estate, machinery, equipment, etc.) For an agreed period in return for periodic payments.
+Generally, the lessor fixes the periodic payments, and the quantum of these payments and the lease duration are determined based on the lease agreement.
+In most cases, the collateral would be the equipment leased.

-A lease can be broadly categorized into a capital lease and operating lease.
+A lease can be broadly categorized into capital and operating leases.
 In a capital lease, there is a provision to transfer the ownership of the leased asset to the lessee by the lessor at the end of the lease tenure.
-In case of a capital lease the lessee has to show the leased asset in the asset side and a loan equivalent to the value of the asset in the liability side of the balance sheet.
+In the case of a capital lease, the lessee has to show the leased asset on the asset side and a loan equivalent to the asset’s value on the liability side of the balance sheet.
 Over the period of the lease, the lessee will depreciate the asset and pay back the loan to a lessor.
-In an operating lease, the ownership of the leased asset will remain with the lessor and lessee will return the asset once a contract is over.
-Lessee just have to record the fixed payment in profit& loss statement as a rental expense.
+In an operating lease, the ownership of the leased asset will remain with the lessor, and the lessee will return the asset once the contract is over.
+The lessee has to record the fixed payment in the profit& loss statement as a rental expense.